roice3/TilingBot/README.md

 ## Dependencies

-This currently uses the R3.Core library from my HyperbolicModels project.
-If you want to build, you'll need to pull and build that repo as well.

-It also uses LinqToTwitter as a NuGet package, so that should just work.
+LinqToTwitter (NuGet package, so should just work).